pfragkiad/EndpointProviders/EndpointProviders/README.md

 WebApplicationBuilder builder = WebApplication.CreateBuilder(args);

-builder.AddEndpointProviderFactory(); //1st method: call before building the app ...
+//1st method: call before building the app builder.AddEndpointProviderFactory();
+...
 WebApplication app = builder.Build();

 //this adds the endpoints - the application must be first build
 //the method gets as inputs any class that can identify its parent Assembly
-//in the example below, the MarkerClass identifies the assembly app.AddEndpointsFromEndpointProviders(typeof(MarkerClass)); //2nd method: call after building the app.
-That's it!
+//in the example below, the MarkerClass identifies the assembly

+//2nd method: call after building the app.
+That's it! app.AddEndpointsFromEndpointProviders(typeof(MarkerClass));
 ```

-The `AndEndpointProviderFactory` method is reponsible for the services registration and passing each `IServiceProvider` to each `EndpointProvider` class constructor.
+The `AndEndpointProviderFactory` method is responsible for the insertion of the endpoints.
+The `AddEndpointsFromEndpointProviders` method collects and initializes all `IEndPointProvider` objects by passing the `IServiceProvider` to their constructor.
-The final method `AddEndpointsFromEndpointProviders` is the method that finally adds the endpoints to the current Web API app.